 Recurring Theme: These Two Are Going to Kill Me

 Anakin says, sadly, that he knows his training’s not complete.
 And that he could learn some of what he needs to know from Obi-Wan and the other Jedi.
-But he can’t learn everything he wants to know from them, like how to express a feeling or wear normal-length robes or sleep in a room that is not the actual physical manifestation of clinical depression.
+But he can’t learn everything he wants to know from them, like how to enter a room without a wind machine blowing his hair around or wear normal-length robes or sleep in a room that is not the actual physical manifestation of clinical depression.

 He concludes: he can feel the great big wide world calling to him, and he has to take the call.
 It doesn’t have to be forever, Obi-Wan!
 Maybe he could come back someday!

 Anakin, this is all very touching and I get where you’re coming from and everything but HOW CAN YOU DO THIS TO YOUR OBI-WAN.